rafiquemt/CarND-MPC-Project/writeup.md

 The total forward looking time horizon was picked to be about 1 second.
 This was done by drawing the waypoint on the screen and looking for a line length that looked reasonably ahead to cover the upcoming road curvature changes.

 The values of `N=10` and `dt=0.1` were chosen because they yielded fast computations with stable responses.
 Choosing smaller dt values (<0.075) and larger N (>20) values resulted in more instability in the calculated cost function.

+--- Edit

+Based on review feedback, I reduce cte weight significantly.
+This helped reduce osciallation.
+Reducing the dt timestemp and increasing N to have a 1 second horizon `(dt=0.05, N=20)`, resulted in more stable following.
+Now the car doesn't aggressively try to over-correct if it is off center.

 ## Polynomial Fitting & MPC Preprocessing